DongeunPaeng/moments/README.md

 If I don't need a User document returned after updating it, I can use updateOne method instead of findOneAndUpdate.

 When you're using mongoose, you don't need to use mongoDB's update operator(e.g. updateOne); rather, you can update the object like `user.emailVerified = true.`

+I can make a new user log in right after he/she registers by adding 'next' parameter in postJoin middleware.